Home Page

 Two recent innovations: HIV self-testing (HIVST) and social network-based interventions hold promise for overcoming barriers to HIV testing and linkage to treatment for HIV-positive men and prevention for HIV-negative men.

-This study seeks to determine if an HIV status-neutral, social network-based approach can increase HIV testing, linkage to HIV prevention and treatment, and better health outcomes in men.
+This study sought to determine if an HIV status-neutral, social network-based approach could increase HIV testing, linkage to HIV prevention and treatment, and better health outcomes in men.

 Better health outcomes in men would, in turn, reduce HIV risks in women in their communities.